XiaoSanchez/CV-Deep_Learning/ReadMe.md

 <a id="item44"></a>
 ## Part 3
-In this model, you will predict whether the images in the test data are images of cracked concrete or not.
+This model predict whether the images in the test data are images of cracked concrete or not.
 You will do the following:

 1. Use the **predict_generator** method to predict the class of the images in the test data, by passing the test data ImageDataGenerator instance defined in the previous part as an argument.
 You can learn more about the **predict_generator** method [here](https://keras.io/models/sequential/).
 2. Report the class predictions of the first five images in the test set.
 You should print something list this: